Ediblelnk/Kutztown-CSC/csc310-programming-languages/notes/1 introduction.md

 In *older programming environments*, tools may be *executed individually*.

-More *recent environemnts* provide much more *integrated tools* and *integrated development environments (IDEs)*.
+More *recent environments* provide much more *integrated tools* and *integrated development environments (IDEs)*.
 The editor for an IDE may incorporate knowledge of language syntax, providing templates all the standard control structures, and checking syntax *as* it is typed in.

 Example: